 - Other Deferment or Forbearance periods

-- Complete payoff of the loan
+- A complete payoff of the loan

-Typically your student loans are in-school deferment, as long as you are enrolled in college at least half time.
+Typically your student loans are in-school deferment, as long as you are enrolled in college at least half-time.
 Whether interest accrues during that time, depends on whether your student loan is a private or Federal unsubsidized or subsidized loan.
-The same goes for the post graduation grace period.
+The same goes for the post-graduation grace period.
 If this information is not clear to you from your review of your student loan promissory note, contact your student loan servicer to find out.

 Once you determine how interest will accrue and on which loans, get confirmation on whether you can pay off the accrued interest before it is added to your student loan principal.
 If you are able to pay off the accrued interest before it is capitalized into the loan, you can save money on the front end and potentially reduce the length of your repayment period.

-You need to be aware of what happens to you student loan balances of principal and interest throughout the cycle of your student loan.
+You need to be aware of what happens to your student loan balances of principal and interest throughout the cycle of your student loan.
 Reviewing your student loan documents and communicating with your student loan lender will help you stay informed about how your student loans work.
 You will then be in the best position possible to manage your student loans and make an effective plan to pay them off.